ZaikoARG/ZaikoARG/README.md

 ### Hi there 👋

-Hi, I'm ZaikoARG and I'm a Pentester and Software Developer 💻
+My name is ZaikoARG and I'm a Computer Science Engineer and a Cybersecurity Enthusiast 💻
 <br />
 <br />
 <br />